 To help ease the tax burden of volunteer firefighters and ambulance workers throughout New York State, he authored legislation that grants these first responders an expanded real property tax exemption on their homes.

-A fierce advocate for education, Senator Flanagan is currently the Chairman of the Senate Standing Committee on Education.
+A fierce advocate for education, Senator Flanagan served as the Chairman of the Senate Standing Committee on Education prior to his election as Majority Leader.
 He has been a constant voice for increasing the quality of education in New York State with a long history of fighting to ensure that all regions get their fair share of state aid to reduce class size and to protect property taxpayers.
-In the 2013-14 Enacted Budget, Senator Flanagan was instrumental in securing close to one billion dollars in additional aid for school districts throughout New York State.
+In the 2013–14 Enacted Budget, Senator Flanagan was instrumental in securing close to one billion dollars in additional aid for school districts throughout New York State.

 To ensure that he has a complete understanding of the educational issues facing school districts throughout the state, Senator Flanagan has visited nearly a dozen of his colleagues’ communities to listen to the concerns of local school leaders in an effort to foster an open dialogue on education policies.